Vibrational Spectra of Materials and Molecules from Partially-Adiabatic Elevated-Temperature Centroid Molecular Dynamics: Results

-These results establish Set~B and Set~E ($\tau = 10, 20$~fs, $\lambda = 0.001$) as the most robust parameter choices across all temperatures (Table~S4).
+These results establish Set~B and Set~E ($\tau = 10, 20$~fs, $\lambda = 0.001$) as the most robust parameter choices across all temperatures (Table~S5).
 We therefore employ these sets in the subsequent comparisons with alternative approaches.
-We note that reducing $T_e$ (e.g., to 350~K) helps mitigate energy leakage into the OH stretch band at low temperatures (Figure~S3), and could permit slightly larger values of $\tau$.
+We note that reducing $T_e$ (e.g., to 350~K) helps mitigate energy leakage into the OH stretch band at low temperatures (\corr{Fig.}~S6), and could permit slightly larger values of $\tau$.

-Figure \ref{benchmarking2} compares PA-T$_e$-CMD (Set E) with T$_e$-PIGS, standard CMD, TRPMD, and classical MD at all three temperatures, using the DVR spectrum as a reference, displayed as gray vertical lines at the position of the vibrational peaks.
+\corr{Fig.}\ref{benchmarking2} compares PA-T$_e$-CMD (Set E) with T$_e$-PIGS, standard CMD, TRPMD, and classical MD at all three temperatures, using the DVR spectrum as a reference, displayed as gray vertical lines at the position of the vibrational peaks.
 PA-$T_e$-CMD accurately captures vibrational peak positions across the temperature range, reproducing the quantum redshift without the overbroadening seen in TRPMD or the spurious curvature-induced redshift of CMD.
 Its performance closely tracks that of $T_e$-PIGS.
 A slight thermal broadening and intensity increase of the PA-$T_e$-CMD peaks is observed at 50~K, due to the kinetic-energy leakage mentioned above.
-This broadening is far smaller than the TRPMD spectrum at the same temperature.
+This broadening is far smaller than the TRPMD spectrum at the same temperature. \corr{In Fig.~S12 of the SI, we show that PA-$T_e$-CMD shows accurate lineshapes also for the spectrum of liquid water at room temperature, with the qTIP4P/f model.}